-How can VTE be prevented?
+How can venous thromboembolism (VTE) be prevented?

 Those at risk may take anti-clotting, or blood-thinning, medications or use mechanical devices such as compression stockings or compression devices.
 Getting out of bed quickly after surgery is also advised if possible.

-How is it treated?
+How is VTE treated?

 VTE includes deep vein thrombosis (DVT), when a blood clot forms in a deep vein, usually in the leg.
 And it includes pulmonary embolism (PE), when the clot breaks off and travels from the leg up to the lungs.